Language A: literature (SL/HL)

 - Higher level study requires a minimum of 240 class hours, while standard level study requires a minimum of 150 class hours

-- Students study 13 works at higher level and 10 works at standard level from a representative selection of genres, periods and places
+- Students study 13 works at higher level and 9 works at standard level from a representative selection of literary forms, periods and places

 - Students develop the ability to engage in close, detailed analysis of literary works, building understanding of the techniques involved in literary criticism